Shimizu-Technology/dentist-appointment-backend/README.md

   ```

 - **`PATCH/PUT /api/v1/dependents/:id`**
   Update a dependent’s details.
-Regular users can only update their own child; admin can update any.
+  - Admin can update **any** dependent.
+  - A regular user can update only if the dependent belongs to them.

 - **`DELETE /api/v1/dependents/:id`**
   Remove a dependent.
-Same access rules as above.
+  - Admin can delete any dependent.
+  - A user can only delete if the dependent belongs to them.

 ---

 ### Dentists

 - **`GET /api/v1/dentists`**
   List all dentist records.
-(This endpoint is publicly accessible without a token in the current code—see the `skip_before_action :authenticate_user!, only: [:index, :show]`.)
+  - Public (no token required).

 - **`GET /api/v1/dentists/:id`**
   Show a single dentist by ID.
-Also public, no token required.
+  - Public (no token required).

 - **`POST /api/v1/dentists`**
-  Requires admin privileges.
-Creates a new dentist record.
+  **Admin only.** Creates a new dentist record.
   **Request Body**:
   ```json
   {